whisthq/whist/main-webserver/README.md

 │   │   │   └── newsletter_blueprint.py --> endpoints for sending out emails to a mailing list
 │   ├── config.py --> General app config and setup utils
 │   ├── constants --> Constants used throughout our program
-│   │   ├── bad_words_hashed.py --> hashes of inappropriate usernames
 │   │   ├── container_state_values.py --> all possible AWS container states
-│   │   ├── ec2_userdata_template.py --> exposes ec2_userdata_template.sh as a string
-│   │   ├── ec2_userdata_template.sh --> a template for the code executed on new EC2 instances at startup
-│   │   ├── generate_subsequences_for_words.py --> substring testing to find inappropriate usernames
-│   │   ├── hash_bad_words.py --> what we use to generate bad_words_hashed
 │   │   ├── http_codes.py -->  HTTP response codes we return in our app
-│   │   ├── regions.py --> list of region/state abbreviations (e.g. CT for Connecticut)
 │   │   └── time.py --> useful constants about time (like 60 seconds per minute)
 │   ├── exceptions.py --> exceptions we use throughout the app
 │   ├── factory.py -->  general application setup scripts